zimeon/iiif-ld-demo/image-api/write_image_info.md

 It is invalid because the `profile` should be a list, and not a single URI.

+If we then look at a second case, wgere there are two `profile` values:

 ``` sh
 image-api>python build_image_info_frame2.py
 ```

-will produce output that when run repeatedly vaires the order of the two entries in `profile`:
+will produce output that does have `profile` correctly as an array, but when run repeatedly varies the order of the two entries in `profile`:

 ``` json
 ...